mradamdavies/number-skid/README.md

 Search results are limited to 30 total numbers max.

+# Licence
+You are free to do whatever you want with the data, as long as you give credits to the authors.

+(© mradamdavies.com | mradamdavies / 2021)

 ## To do...
 * I will add in support for user selection of scam type, SERP pagination, better regex, etc.